 If you would like to investigate such a research collaboration in more detail then contact the member of staff whose research area more closely matches your requirements.
 Details of key research areas are found on the Research page.

 We are always looking for new companies to sponsor prizes and scholarships.
 It is a good way of increasing student awareness of your company, targetting the most relevant courses and units.
 If you are interested in sponsoring a prize or a scholarship then please get in touch with email@example.com.
-Examples can be found on the Prizes and scholarships page.
+Examples can be found on the Prizes page.